-Joan Richardson is editor-in-chief of Phi Delta Kappan magazine, a publication of PDK International.
-She joined Kappan in July 2008 and has led the efforts to transform the magazine’s appearance, content, and internal operations.
+Joan Richardson is director of the PDK Poll of the Public’s Attitudes Toward the Public Schools.
+Previously, she was editor-in-chief of Phi Delta Kappan magazine, a publication of PDK International, for 10 years.
+She joined Kappan in July 2008 and led the efforts to transform the magazine’s appearance, content, and internal operations.

 Before joining Kappan, she spent 12 years as director of communications for the National Staff Development Council.
 In that position, she managed the organization’s strategic communication plan.
 She was executive editor of JSD where she wrote the column “Results,” editor and writer for the NSDC newsletters—The Learning Principal, The Learning System, Tools for Schools, and Teachers Teaching Teachers(T3)—and manager of the organization’s extensive web site.
 She also directed NSDC’s book publishing operations and its media outreach efforts.

 Before joining NSDC in 1996, she was an award-winning education reporter for the Detroit Free Press.

 Richardson is the author of From the Inside Out: Learning from the Positive Deviance in Your Organization (NSDC, 2004), co-author of What is Staff Development Anyway?
 (NSDC, 1997), and co-author of On Your Marks (Detroit Free Press, 1993).